About/Videos

 https://www.youtube.com/watch?v=sEntsFOuRmw

 Many abandoned babies at Neema have now been adopted and others who had lost their mothers during the birth were saved and have now been able to return home to an extended family member.
-We love the idea of “Families not Orphanages.”
+Our motto from the beginning has been “No baby belongs in an orphanage.”

 Babies are brought to Neema when they have been found abandoned or the mother has died.
 Infants who lose their mothers in Africa are more likely to die due to un-sterile conditions, lack of proper nutrition and medical care.